 The dividing line between the epiphytes and the other group known as the terrestrials is sometimes rather vague.
 The terrestrial type grows essentially in the soil or in the humus of forest floors.
-At one time it was the practice to use these two divisions as a guide for potting materials, using fibre and moss for the epiphytes, adding loam fibre to moss and fibre for the so-called terrestrials, such as the plain-leaved slipper orchids (paphiopedilums), cymbidiums and lycastes.
-The use of loam fibre is not so frequent nowadays, but if good material is available it does help to keep costs down by reducing the amount of osmunda required in the composts.
+At one time it was the practice to use these two divisions as a guide for potting materials, using fiber and moss for the epiphytes, adding loam fiber to moss and fiber for the so-called terrestrials, such as the plain-leaved slipper orchids (paphiopedilums), cymbidiums and lycastes.
+The use of loam fiber is not so frequent nowadays, but if good material is available it does help to keep costs down by reducing the amount of osmunda required in the composts.

 With care orchids will grow in a wide variety of materials, provided they are of an open texture.
 For example, various types of tree bark broken down into small pieces are used extensively in America.
 Excellent results are produced, but feeding of some sort seems to be necessary, whereas with the standard